-WARNING: Do not
+WARNING: Do not use Universal Select

 The U command provides a quick and easy way to check the configuration parameters of a single device.
 After determining the Location/Address of a device, it can be accessed later on a chain by using the Device Select command sequence.